Spectral analysis for nonstationary audio: Joint estimation of time warping and amplitude modulation

 Assume one is given a (unique) realization of a random signal of the form

-where $X$ is a stationary zero mean real random process with (unknown) power spectrum $\ccS_X$.
-The goal is to estimate the deformation functions $a$ and $\gamma$ from this realization of $Y$, exploiting the assumed stationarity of $X$. \begin{remark} Clearly enough, the stationarity assumption is not sufficient to yield unambiguous estimates, since affine functions $\gamma(t)=\lambda t + \mu$ do not break stationarity: for any stationary $X$, $\ccD_\gamma X$ is stationary too.
-Therefore, the warping function $\gamma$ can only be estimated up to an affine function, as analyzed in~\cite{Clerc03estimating} and~\cite{Omer17time}.
+where $X$ is a stationary zero-mean real random process with (unknown) power spectrum $\ccS_X$.
+The goal is to estimate the deformation functions $a$ and $\gamma$ from this realization of $Y$, exploiting the stationarity of $X$. \begin{remark} The stationarity assumption is not sufficient to yield unambiguous estimates, as affine functions $\gamma(t)=\lambda t + \mu$ do not break stationarity: for any stationary $X$, $\ccD_\gamma X$ is stationary too.
+Therefore, the warping function $\gamma$ can only be estimated up to an affine function, as analyzed in~\cite{Clerc03estimating,Omer17time}.
 Similarly, the amplitude function $a$ can only be estimated up to a constant factor. \end{remark}

-A key ingredient of our approach is the smoothness of the deformation functions $a$ and $\gamma$, and their slow variations.
+Key ingredients here are the smoothness of the functions $a$ and $\gamma$, and their slow variations.
 This allows us to perform a local analysis using smooth and localized test functions, on which the action of $\ccA_a$ and $\ccD_\gamma$ can be approximated by their so-called \textit{tangent operators} $\widetilde{\ccA_a^\tau}$ and $\widetilde{\ccD_\gamma^\tau}$ (see~\cite{Clerc03estimating,Omer13estimation,Omer17time,Omer15Modeles}).
-More precisely, given a test function $g$ located near $t=\tau$ (i.e. decaying fast enough as a function of $|t-\tau|$), Taylor expansions near $t=\tau$ yield
+Given a test function $g$ located near $t=\tau$ (\ie decaying fast enough as a function of $|t-\tau|$), Taylor expansions near $t=\tau$ yield